blackmarkt/Udacity-ML/capstone_proposal_template.md

 Much of finance and trading is motivated by the crusade to find the next money machine and at the moment much of finance is focused on trying to understand and therefore predict the general direction of Bitcoin's price.
 This proposal is concerned with the questions:
 <br><br>
-***Can we use Machine Learning techniques to aid us in understanding and possibly forecasting the price of cryptocurrencies***
+***Can we use Machine Learning Classification Models to aid us in understanding and possibly forecasting the price of Bitcoin using Volume, Volatility, Bid/Ask Spread or a combination?***

-This report will explore a few underlying potential factors such as that govern Bitcoin's price movements.
+While it may be tempting to create a simple trading simulator this proposal will not attempt to delve into the viability of using Machine Learning models in terms of a trading environment.
+The primary focus of the report is to only will be to explore a few underlying potential factors that govern Bitcoin's price movements.
 Once we have identified the factors that exert the most influence we will try to train Machine Learning models that attempt to predict whether tomorrow's price will be higher "up" or "down" lower than the previous day's closing price.
 The best model for predicting a binary outcome is a classification algorithm and there are wide variety of different machine learning models at our disposal.

 ### Datasets and Inputs